-Line 21 - Enter the total amount of other income tax credits not included on the preceding lines.
-If this line includes credits from different concepts, you must submit a schedule showing a breakdown of such credits.
-You must also submit documents or evidences to support such credits.
+Line 25 - Enter the total amount of other income tax credits not included on the preceding lines.
+If this line includes credits from different concepts, submit a schedule showing a breakdown of such credits.
+Also, submit documents or evidences to support such credits.